-The weather hasn't been Bordeaux' best friend through the growing season, causing an outbreak of mildew which did quite some damage in Bordeaux vineyards, after the first part of early and successful flowering.
-April was very warm and dry, May looked more as of late autumn with a lot of rain and low temperatures, June rainy as well, the coldest July for many years and a cloudy August with big differences in temperature but little sunshine.
-Weather Gods did really treated Bordeaux people very harshly.
+The weather hasn't been Bordeaux's best friend through the growing season, causing an outbreak of mildew that damaged Bordeaux vineyards after the first part of early and successful flowering.
+April was hot and dry; May looked more like late autumn with a lot of rain and low temperatures, June was rainy as well, the coldest July for many years, and a cloudy August with big differences in temperature but little sunshine.
+Weather Gods treated Bordeaux people very harshly.

-But as it usually happens in Bordeaux, all the good, sunny, warm and dry weather came back.
-Apart from someone day's showers which didn't mean a thing to grapes, the fine weather continued through the whole September and until the middle of October.
+But as it usually happens in Bordeaux, all the good, sunny, warm, and dry weather returned.
+Apart from a day's showers which didn't mean a thing to grapes, the fine weather continued throughout September until the middle of October.

-White grapes were harvested in excellent condition and white Bordeaux 2007 is therefore probably the best vintage since 2002.
+White grapes were harvested in excellent condition, and white Bordeaux 2007 is probably the best vintage since 2002.

-Merlot and Cabernet Franc was brought in in good conditions on the Right Bank, but the phenolic ripeness wasn't optimal all the places due to lack of sunshine and warm weather through the growing season.
+Merlot and Cabernet Franc were brought in in good conditions on the Right Bank, but the phenolic ripeness was only optimal in some places due to a lack of sunshine and warm weather through the growing season.
 Cabernet Sauvignon had big problems to be ripe on time, but those who waited until 12-15 October, can be very happy indeed because their grapes got the best phenolic ripeness of all.

 Sauternes & Barsac continued its hot streak of fine vintages.
-Long harvest however and the quantity is small.
-It looks like a vintage reminiscent of 1988, even if some are speaking of vintage close to 2001 vintage which doubts very much.
+Long harvest, however, and the quantity is small.
+It looks like a vintage reminiscent of 1988, even if some are speaking of a vintage close to 2001, which doubts very much.

-Generally, 2007 vintage will provide us with plenty of quickly maturing wines with a lot of charm, round, silky and tasty.
-Apart from the very big names, which surely won't lower the prices compared to 2006, I'm hopeful that the others will lower the prices considerably, so many good buys will be available.
+Generally, the 2007 vintage will provide us with plenty of quickly maturing wines with a lot of charm, round, silky, and tasty.
+Apart from the very big names, which won't lower the prices compared to 2006, I'm hopeful that the others will reduce the costs considerably so that many good buys will be available.

-The following TNs come from tastings arranged by Union des Grands Crus de Bordeaux, tasting at Circle Rive Droite and from visits I arranged by myself.
+The following TNs come from tastings arranged by Union des Grands Crus de Bordeaux, tasting at Circle Rive Droite, and visits I arranged by myself.
 I've rated all wines according to 100 points scale.

 Haut Brion - 43% Merlot + 44% C.Sauvignon + 13% C.Franc, which corresponds precisely to the percentage of planted grape varieties in the vineyard!
 Only 43% of the harvest survived the severe selection for Grand Vin.
 Deep dark red.
 Denser and more concentrated than La Mission, otherwise same style.
 Strikingly well-balanced and classy wine.
 94p.